How Can Managers Keep Their Best Employees from Being Poached by Rivals?

 As managers, we only focus on employee development inside the office.
 The focus should also be on discreetly monitoring the social groups formed outside the organization.
 Visiting weddings of colleagues will give you a very good insight into informal groups.
 You can also observe reactions/comments about the organization when they are outside the office.

 It is a long-drawn process.
-Lastly, but not the least, show real interest in their personal lives, help them in troubled conditions (personal help only, no official color).
+Lastly, but not least, show real interest in their personal lives, help them in troubled conditions (personal help only, no official color).

 Regards,